Vili Kovačič: Anti-corruption and anti-communist activities 1960–2015

-The 2017 Railway Referendum Legal Challenge
+2017 railway referendum legal challenge

-In 2017, Kovacic collected 4500 signatures and triggered a referendum procedure on a railway project between Divača and Koper, called "Drugi tir". and in a second stage of the procedure he collected over 48.000 notarised signatures, which resulted in a referendum.
+In 2017, Kovačič collected 4500 signatures and triggered a referendum procedure on a railway project between Divača and Koper, called "Drugi tir". and in the second stage of the procedure he collected over 48,000 notarised signatures, which resulted in a referendum.
 The National Assembly called a referendum on 24 September 2017, and Kovačič challenged the choice of the date at the Constitutional Court, arguing that for financial reasons and for the facilitation of voting the referendum should be held together with presidential elections, which were scheduled in October 2017.
 The Constitutional Court rejected his appeal by seven votes to two.

 In August 2017 he appealed to the Constitutional Court claiming that the Government of Slovenia violates Council of Europe rules on referendum financing established by the Code of Good Practices in Referendum Matters.
 He argued that the government should not be allowed to spend state budget funds only for the "yes" vote and not for the "no" vote.
 The Constitutional Court ruled that Kovačič should first challenge the referendum results at the Supreme Court and then return to the Constitutional Court if unsuccessful.

 In the referendum held in September 2017, 53.5 percent of the voters backed the railway construction.
-Kovacic challenged the referendum results at the Supreme Court, but the Supreme Court paused the proceedings and sent the case to the Constitutional Court.
+Kovačič challenged the referendum results at the Supreme Court, but the Supreme Court paused the proceedings and sent the case to the Constitutional Court.
 In January 2018 the Constitutional Court annulled some parts of the referendum legislation and ordered the Supreme Court to assess the severity of the referendum rules' violations, and if these violations could affect the referendum outcome, to annul the referendum results.
 Professor Jurij Toplak wrote appeals to the Constitutional Court and to the Supreme Court for Kovačič.

-On 14 March 2018, the Supreme Court held its first public hearing since the independence of Slovenia, and Kovacic questioned prime minister Miro Cerar as a witness.
-On the same day the Supreme Court annulled the referendum results and a few hours later prime minister Cerar resigned.
+On 14 March 2018, the Supreme Court held its first public hearing since the independence of Slovenia, and Kovačič questioned prime minister Miro Cerar as a witness.
+On the same day, the Supreme Court annulled the referendum results and a few hours later, the prime minister Cerar resigned.